Generalized Fractional Repetition Codes for Binary Coded Computations: Binary Coded Matrix Multiplication Schemes

-For the decoding matrix $\abt_{[I]_{s+1}}\in\{0,1\}^{\frac{nM}{k}\times\frac{M}{k}}$ constructed by Algorithm \ref{determine_aI_matrix}, we use Algorithm \ref{determine_aI} as a subroutine in order to determine which congruence class $I$ of worker indices forms a complete residue system, in the inner \textbf{if} statement.
+For the decoding matrix $\abt_{[I]_{s+1}}$ constructed by Algorithm \ref{determine_aI_matrix}, we use Algorithm \ref{determine_aI} as a subroutine in order to determine which congruence class $I$ of worker indices forms a complete residue system, in the inner \textbf{if} statement.
 We could directly use the indicator-vector $\text{rec}_{\I}$, though working with $\ab_{\I}$ is preferred.
 This also reveals how the decoding is similar to that of our GCS.
-By our assumptions, $\Bbt$ and $\abt_{[I]_{s+1}}$ are both of size $M(s+1)\times M$.
+By our assumptions, $\Bbt$ and $\abt_{[I]_{s+1}}$ are both of size $k\texT(s+1)\times k\texT$; where $k\texT=k_1M$.
+As was previously mentioned, a rearrangement on $\Cbbar^T$ needs to take place to finally recover $C$.
+In the special case where $k_1=1$, a rearrangement is not necessary.